mousity/Social-Bites/README.md

 # Social-Bites

 Social Bites is a capstone project worked on by me and three great collaborators.
 The source is forked from the original repo, where most of the work was done.
+We have since decided to separate our versions of the repo, but you can still find the original in the fork link.
 You can find this project deployed on https://social-bites.com/ for demonstration purposes only.
 The concept is a social media-esque site for restaurants and users to come together for events, deals, and honest reviews.
 This project was built over the course of about 3 weeks, and thought parts may seem slightly off, I feel we have done pretty well for being very new to web development.
 It can certainly use some polishing at a later date.

 ## Stack